This pretty leaf punch collage is the perfect art activity for fall, and great fine motor practice too!

 *I used a mix of plain paper and scrapbooking paper (there are some lovely colors in this Hello Fall collection), but you could also use cutouts from magazines or scrap paper.

 I printed out a maple leaf outline that I found on Clker – although you could draw one instead.
-NOTE: Since writing this I have added some leaf outlines to my Craftulate Shop!
+NOTE: Since writing this I have added some leaf outlines to my Craftulate!
 I started punching out leaves from the various different paper.
 The leaf punch was super tiny, so it took a LOT of leaves to fill the leaf outline.

 But I love the finished result!